galaxyproject/training-material/topics/climate/tutorials/3dtrees/tutorial.md

 smaller processing units, predict trees, and transfer the predictions to a denser point cloud.
 Finally, we will inspect the result in 3D.
 Each step prepares an output for the next one.

-## Get data

 The data were collected by drone near Pic Saint-Loup in southern France.
 We use only the smallest file, `Strip-20210804-150144_D.las` (about 455 MB), to keep the tutorial manageable.
 LAS is a common format for LiDAR points; LAZ is its compressed form.
 Both can store extra information for each point, such as color or a predicted tree identifier.
+These data are part of THEIA.

 > <details-title>About the Pic Saint-Loup dataset</details-title>
 >